galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 ## Get sequencing data

+> <comment-title>Importing your own data</comment-title>
-If you are going to use your own sequencing data, there are several possibilities to upload the data depending on how many datasets you have and what their origin is:
+> If you are going to use your own sequencing data, there are several possibilities to upload the data depending on how many datasets you have and what their origin is:

-- You can import data

-  - from your local file system,
-  - from a given URL or
-  - from a shared data library on the Galaxy server you are working on

-  In all of these cases you will also have to organize the imported data into a dataset collection.

-- Alternatively, if your data is available from the [NCBI's Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), you can import it with the help of a dedicated tool, which will organize the data into collections for you.

-  > <comment-title>Getting data from SRA</comment-title>
 >
-  > The simpler [SARS-CoV-2 sequencing data analysis tutorial]({% link topics/variant-analysis/tutorials/sars-cov-2/tutorial.md %}) uses and explains this alternative way of importing.
+> - You can import data
 >
+>   - from your local file system,
+>   - from a given URL or
+>   - from a shared data library on the Galaxy server you are working on
+>
+>   In all of these cases you will also have to organize the imported data into a dataset collection like explained in detail for the suggested example data.
+>
+>   > <details-title>Data logistics</details-title>
+>   >
+>   > A detailed explanation of all of the above-mentioned options for getting your data into Galaxy and organizing it in your history is beyond the scope of this tutorial.
+>   > If you are struggling with getting your own data set up like shown for the example data in this section, please:
+>   > - Option 1: Browse some of the material on [Using Galaxy and Managing your Data]({% link topics/galaxy-interface %})
+>   > - Option 2: Consult the FAQs on [uploading data]({% link faqs/galaxy/#data%20upload %}) and on [collections]({% link faqs/galaxy/#collections %})
+>   > - Option 3: Watch some of the related brief videos from the [{% icon video %} Galactic introductions](https://www.youtube.com/playlist?list=PLNFLKDpdM3B9UaxWEXgziHXO3k-003FzE) playlist.
+>   >
+>   {: .details}
+>
+> - Alternatively, if your data is available from [NCBI's Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), you can import it with the help of a dedicated tool, which will organize the data into collections for you.
+>
+>   > <details-title>Getting data from SRA</details-title>
+>   >
+>   > The simpler [SARS-CoV-2 sequencing data analysis tutorial]({% link topics/variant-analysis/tutorials/sars-cov-2/tutorial.md %}) uses and explains this alternative way of importing.
+>   >
+>   {: .details}
 {: .comment}

 For the suggested batch of early Omicron data we suggest downloading it via URLs from the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home).
 In case your Galaxy server offers that same data through a shared data library, this represents a faster (data is already on the server) alternative, so we offer instructions for this scenario as well.